 On any given Sunday in the summer, you can guarantee there’s a few barbecues taking place with sweet corn and tomatoes being served.
-Intent on bringing as much of these two popular items to its on-site market as possible, owner John Ebert advocates double and triple cropping on Springdale’s 100 acres—essentially, planting a summer crop on the same patch of land where a spring crop has just been grown and harvested—and then allowing the land to rest—a sight the public can see on one of the farm’s educational hayrides.
+Intent on bringing as much fresh produce to its on-site market as possible, owner John Ebert advocates crop rotation on Springdale’s 100 acres—essentially, planting a summer crop on the same patch of land where a spring crop has just been grown and harvested—and then allowing the land to rest—a sight the public can see on one of the farm’s educational hayrides.
 “We’ll take people or school groups out to, say, a field of tomatoes, show them how we start and grow and harvest the crop,” he says.

 The garden center, home to a host of practical and unique gift items, is only one of Springdale’s many indoor spaces.
 At the market, there’s all that great produce, plus unexpected finds like local New Jersey wines.
 A trip to Springdale’s isn’t complete, though, until you follow your nose to the bakery, where apple cider donuts and some 60 different pies are baked up daily on the premises.